The South China Sea

 Conflicts and skirmishes

-China in the same year took six Spratly islands from Vietnam by armed force and there was further conflict in 1974 when Vietnamese were driven off the western Paracel islands.
+China in the same year (1974) took six Spratly islands from Vietnam by armed force and there was further conflict when Vietnamese were driven off the western Paracel islands.
 In 1984 Deng Xiaoping suggested the idea of ‘joint development’ of South China Sea as the way forward but as this had China as the dominant partner the offer was not taken up.
 It has also been proposed that a ‘One country two systems’ model similar to Hong Kong and Macau could be applied.
-In 1988 Fiery Cross Reef ( Yǒng shǔ jiāo) in the Spratlys was built upon by China.
+In 1988 China built on Fiery Cross Reef ( Yǒng shǔ jiāo) in the Spratlys.
 [It is named after ‘Fiery Cross’ a British Tea Clipper that sank there on 4th March 1860].
 It was then attacked by Viet Nam but repulsed with 72 Vietnamese troops killed and three Vietnamese boats sunk - this can be seen as a continuation of Vietnam-China war of 1979.

 Spratly islands, South China Sea, Vietnam